l-pavlova/OS-in-30-days-/README.md

 - ```xxd``` - displays HEX and ASCII dump of file, important for file proscessing in c too
 - clear
 **```xargs```**

-- build and execute command lines from standard input
+By default xargs reads items from standard input as separated by blanks and executes a command once for each argument.
 - ```xargs [options] [command [initial-arguments]]```
-- reads items from the standard input
 - delimited by blanks or newlines
 - executes the command (/bin/echo)
 - one or more times